 Trip Circuit Supervision Relay Wiring Diagram

-Trip circuit supervision is a critical safety function in power distribution systems that monitors the integrity of circuit breaker trip circuits.
+Trip circuit supervision relay is a critical safety relay used in switchgear systems that monitors the integrity of circuit breaker trip circuits.
+We rely heavily on circuit breaker tripping for protecting entire switchgear system.
+If any fault arises, Protection relay should sense it and trip the breaker.
+But what happens if circuit breaker fails to operate during such faulty conditions.
+The role of trip circuit supervision relays is to constantly monitor the healthiness of the circuit breaker trip circuit.
 This comprehensive guide explains trip circuit supervision relay wiring diagrams using the ABB TCS relay as a practical example, helping you understand installation, operation, and troubleshooting.
 In this article we will discuss about connection diagram and its working principle through example of ABB make TCS relay.

 What is a Trip Circuit Supervision Relay?

-A trip circuit supervision relay (TCS) is a protective device designed to continuously monitor the health and integrity of circuit breaker trip circuits.
+A trip circuit supervision relay (TCS) is a protective device designed to keep a vigilant eye on the health and integrity of circuit breaker trip circuits.
 It ensures that the trip coil circuit remains functional at all times, providing early detection of faults such as:

 • Loss of auxiliary voltage supply